zioul123/ts-job-template/README.md

 ## How to use

 ### Requirements
+In summary,

-- Create a cluster and a task definition.
+- Create a repo in ECR, and a cluster and a task definition in ECS.
 In the task definition, create a container named `run`.
 The name of this container is currently hard-coded in the Github workflow.
 For that container, specify any image name - it will be updated by the workflow when your code is pushed.
 [Reference](https://docs.aws.amazon.com/AmazonECS/latest/userguide/create_cluster.html)
-- Create a scheduled task on Cloudwatch with the schedule needed.
+- Create a scheduled task in ECS with the schedule needed.
 [Reference](https://docs.aws.amazon.com/AmazonECS/latest/userguide/scheduled_tasks.html)

+Screenshots are available in [docs](./docs)

 ### Set these secrets in GitHub Actions
 ```
 AWS_ACCESS_KEY_ID - authenticating to AWS services